 - Log in to your account on https://www.alltrails.com/ using a desktop/laptop computer

-- To start, tap on ‘Explore’ in the upper right hand corner
+- To start, tap on ‘Explore’ in the upper left hand corner

 - You will automatically be surfaced trails based on the location set in your profile, however you can also search for trails in other areas by typing in a city/state/country name or a specific park name in the search bar at the top

 - You will then see a map with corresponding trails on the left hand side and trail pins on the map.
 By default this is called 'Curated Trails' and displays trails.

 - Alternatively you can toggle to see other user's maps and recordings by clicking 'Community Content' which will display pins on the map with corresponding maps and recordings from our community of users on the left hand side.